rehierl/abstract-properties/readme.md

 - lists - no more than 2 types of properties are possible
 - the ha-div-ha issue, an inconsistentcy of scopes

-science
+science is ..
 - some say science is to see what others see, and to think of something new
-- the issue here is however not with "something new", since the knowledge required in order to develop a consistent alternative (to html's outline algorithm) is already known
+- the issue here is however not with "something new", since the fundamental knowledge required in order to develop a consistent design (to html's outline algorithm) is already known
 - this ain't quantum physics, and it ain't rocket science
 - this is about simple sets of elements (aka. scopes)
 - hence, the following statement seems to be more appropriate: